ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-setup-php-file.md

       'ExpressionEngine\Model\Channel\ChannelEntry',
     ],

-The above will set up `EllisLab\ExpressionEngine\Model\Channel\ChannelEntry` as class alias for `ExpressionEngine\Model\Channel\ChannelEntry`.
-This might be useful for add-ons that need to work both in EE5 and EE6 and that also use typehinting for EE classes.
-If you do not typehing EE classes or your add-on is just for EE6 then this is not needed - otherwise it needs full list of classes you need for typehinting.
+The above will set up `EllisLab\ExpressionEngine\Model\Channel\ChannelEntry` as a class alias for `ExpressionEngine\Model\Channel\ChannelEntry`.
+This might be useful for add-ons that need to work both in ExpressionEngine v5 and ExpressionEngine v6, and that also use type hinting for ExpressionEngine classes.
+If you do not type hint ExpressionEngine classes or your add-on is just for ExpressionEngine v6 then this is not needed.
+Otherwise, the `aliases` key needs a full list of classes you need for type hinting.

-It is also possible to set up class aliases to arbitrary FQCN.
-The example below will set up `AnotherVendor\Services\ClassName` as class alias for `MyVendor\Services\ClassName`.
+It is also possible to set up class aliases to an arbitrary FQCN.
+The example below will set up `AnotherVendor\Services\ClassName` as a class alias for `MyVendor\Services\ClassName`.

     'aliases' => [
       'MyVendor\Services\ClassName' => 'AnotherVendor\Services\ClassName',